 For a gas engine to run, it must have three things, compression, fuel, and ignition.
 Of course, the compression must be sufficient, the correct fuel and ignition at the right time.
 Testing for an ignition spark is an important skill to have.
-I hope to impart some of what I have learned about this simple, an important test.
+I hope to impart some of what I have learned about this simple, important test.

 This testing works much better in a dark place so that you can easily see the spark color.
 Remove all spark plugs so that the engine turns easily.
 Attach both spark plugs to the spark plug caps.
-This is very important if the bike has the original type metal covered caps.
+This is very important if the bike has the original metal covered caps.

-Lay the plugs on the head, turn on the ignition and rotate the engine.
-With a /2 this means kicking it over.
+Lay the plugs on the head, turn on the ignition, and rotate the engine.
+With a /2, this means kicking it over.
 You may use the electric starter on the later bikes.

 You should see a spark jump across the plug gap.
 If not, it may be a bad plug, so make sure that your plugs are good.
 The spark color is very important.
 A good spark will show up as blue/purple.
 If you see a red/yellow spark, that probably won’t run the engine.

-I usually like to pull the plug away from the head a bit at a time to see just how far the spark will actually jump.
+I usually like to pull the plug away from the head a bit at a time to see just how far the spark will jump.
 I had a modified spark plug for this test.
 The spark should easily jump 1/2 inch or maybe more.

-The plugs are in open air and aren’t under compression, so the spark requirement for it to jump across the plug isn’t challenging.
-It is possible for it to spark well out in the open, but not under compression.
+The plugs are in the open air and aren’t under compression, so the spark requirement for it to jump across the plug isn’t challenging.
+It is possible for it to spark well in the open, but not under compression.
 This result is called a false positive, as it is encouraging, but still, things may not work.
-If this spark test shows no spark or a wrong color, that is a real test.
+If this spark test shows no spark or the wrong color, that is a real test.
 Trust that negative result.